IELTS Speaking: Introduction

 IELTS Speaking: Guide to Parts 1, 2, and 3

 If you’ve had an opportunity to interact with English speakers, it is very likely that you have already answered questions that would fit in Part 1.
 They target basic personal information about things like your school, hometown, family, or possibly even the weather in your hometown.
 Treat Part 1 like a warm-up for the rest of the exam.
 If you’re feeling nervous about the test, hopefully by the end of this section you will feel more comfortable and prepared to tackle Parts 2 and 3.
 To familiarize yourself with this section of the test, you can refer to an official IELTS Speaking sample.
 Take a look at this official Part 1 prompt, recording, and transcript.

 The questions from Part 1 are noticeably easier than than Parts 2 and 3.
 However, this does not mean you shouldn’t prepare for Part 1!
 To the contrary, your preparation can really pay off.
 Getting off to a good start is important to show your examiner that you’re feeling comfortable and confident.
 With enough practice, you can feel very comfortable answering Part 1 questions without much effort.
-To help you, here is an excellent list of Part 1 and Part 2 questions that one of Magoosh’s test prep experts, David Recine, put together to help you practice!
+To help you, this PDF contains an excellent list of Part 1 questions that one of Magoosh’s test prep experts, David Recine, put together to help you practice!
+You can also check out some of those questions, with example answers and advice, in Magoosh’s complete guide to IELTS Speaking Part 1.
 Try to implement the following strategies as you practice: